Telex

 The popular press has been known to use the terms "hacker" and occasionally "cracker" for someone who attempts to break into or otherwise subvert the security of a system or network.
 Both usages are annoying to many in the developer community who grew up with the primary meaning of "hacker" in the Guru sense, and who don't see the problem solved by the invention of new and nebulous words like "cracker" or "black hat".
 Instead, there has been a move to define terms when describing these people.
 What makes someone a "hacker", a "computer criminal", or just a regular computer user?
 Once these details are known, the proper word (or combination) can be accurately applied.

-While it will always be possible to use one's "hacker"
+While it will always be possible to use one's

-ethic.
-One can certainly use hacking skills to commit a crime.
-However, this
+loosely defined hacker ethic.
+One can certainly use hacking skills to

-means that this particular hacker is now a criminal, vandal, malicious user,
+commit a crime.
+However, this means that this particular hacker is now a

-etc., existing words that do a much better job of describing the person's actions
+better job of describing the person's actions than the nebulous

-than the nebulous "cracker".
-If a locksmith used his skills to break
+"cracker".
+If a locksmith used his skills to break into a building, few

-into a building, few would debate that he had crossed into the criminal world
+would debate that he had crossed into the criminal world and there would

-locksmiths.
 The reason hackers face these kinds of problems is because the mass

-media tends to believe anyone who says they are a hacker - and people say they
+media tends to believe anyone who says they are a hacker - and people

-education
+the education of

-not.
+does not.
 A group known as the "Hacker Antidefamation League" has this

 goal.